• Skip to primary navigation

 • Cover the pot and cook for about 45 minutes per pound, approximately 2 hours for a 2.5-pound brisket, or until the internal temperature of the corned beef reaches 190-205°F (88-96°C).

 • Carefully remove the corned beef from the pot and let it rest for 15 minutes.
+Add the cabbage wedges and cook for 10 minutes.
+Remove from heat.

 • Slice the corned beef against the grain into thin slices.
 Serve the sliced corned beef with the cooked vegetables.
 Ladle some of the cooking stock over the meat and veggies for extra flavor.